mjkid221/covid-shopper-app/README.md

 Covid-safe shopping app.
-This app aims to help stores regulate social distancing behaviours on top of being able to keep track of “crowdness” in stores and help trace covid cases.
+This app aims to help stores regulate social distancing behaviours on top of being able to keep track of “crowdedness” in stores and help trace covid cases.

 The application was built using Ionic React.
 See preview below: